 Blühen Botanicals Bloom

-Blühen is German for “bloom” or “flourish,” which is a fitting verb reflective of Fox’s ambition.
-The company was founded by Fox and his partner Erich Maelzer—the Director of Horticulture—and made possible in part by contributions from partners at various real estate ventures including Segal Drummond, Mike Mangione, Tyler Fogarty, and Luke Kendziorski.
+Blühen is German for “bloom” or “flourish.”
+It’s a fitting verb for Fox.
+The company was founded by Fox and his partner Erich Maelzer, the Director of Horticulture.
+Blupartners at various real estate ventures including Segal Drummond, Mike Mangione, Tyler Fogarty, and Luke Kendziorski.
 Fox himself is a man of action, a capital-D doer, and his initial approach to the still-blossoming sustainable agriculture industry was no exception.

 As the new kids on the block at the Southern Hemp Expo, Blühen rolled in with distinctive branding and a fast-paced marketing plan, making a splash on the scene while remaining deferential to the companies and individuals who paved the way in sustainable agriculture before them.
 Fox is grateful to those trailblazers, and gushed about his favorite aspect of being at the expo: networking and collaborating with established industry veterans.
 “We lean on people who have been around longer than us, and make sure they’re our advisors,” he said.

 Blühen will be the largest hemp biomass extraction and production facility in Tennessee, occupying a 100,000+ square foot processing warehouse and a nearly-complete 18,000 square foot research and development facility, both located in Fox’s hometown of Knoxville, TN.
 Known locally for his passion for historic preservation, Fox rescued an old manufacturing building for the processing and extraction space, a landmark which formerly housed Charlie’s Pie Shop.